 With or without the West, the Iranian people are determined to fight this tyranny, as they have demonstrated before, and will demonstrate again this week.
 There is, of course, no sensible reason for freedom-loving countries such as the U.S. not to support their struggle.

-–Banafsheh Zand-Bonazzi, a native of Iran, is currently and activist and writer based in New York.
+–Banafsheh Zand-Bonazzi, a native of Iran, is an activist and writer.
+Elio Bonazzi is an Italian-born political scientist.
+Husband and wife, they are based in New York.